Finding Theme Communities from Database Networks: Related Works

 \section{Related Works}

-To the best of our knowledge, finding theme communities from database networks is a new problem that has not been formulated or tackled in literature.
-Broadly it is related to truss detection and vertex attributed network clustering.
+To the best of our knowledge, systematically finding theme communities from DBNs is novel and has not been formulated or tackled in literature.
+Broadly, it is related to frequent pattern mining, truss detection and vertex attributed network clustering.